Grevillea decora: Distribution and habitat

-Subspecies decora grows in woodland shrubland in shallow soil over sandstone and occurs in patchy locations along the ranges of inland eastern Queensland from near Wandoan to near Pentland but subspecies telfordii grows in heath and forest near Laura in far north Queenland.
+Subspecies decora grows in woodland shrubland in shallow soil over sandstone and occurs in patchy locations along the ranges of inland eastern Queensland from near Wandoan to near Pentland but subspecies telfordii grows in heath and forest near Laura in far north Queensland.

 Conservation status

-Both subspecies of G. decora are listed as of "least concern" under the Queensland Government Nature Conservation Act 1992.
+G. decora is listed as Least Concern on the IUCN Red List of Threatened Species.
+Both subspecies of are listed as of "least concern" under the Queensland Government Nature Conservation Act 1992.